fabcityyucatan/medium_posts/README.md

-# medium_posts
+# Medium posts

 Repo for the code and data for medium posts.

+You can read our first post : **Towards equality and wellbeing in Yucatán - Fab City Yucatán** in this [link]().